carlotta-marchis/Titanic-competition/README.md

 * `Cabin` is the cabin number
 * `Embarked` is the port of embarkation, key:	C = Cherbourg, Q = Queenstown, S = Southampton

+## Files Description
+- `'The Data'` contains a simple EDA where the feature engineering process is determined;
+- `'0.
+Methodology'` contains the methodology used to train and compare some machine learning algorithms with untouched data.